The mixed problem for the Laplacian in Lipschitz domains: Estimates for solutions with data from ,

-The estimate for $ \nontan { ( \nabla w )_{Cr} } $ uses the local estimate for the mixed problem in Lemma \ref{newLocal} to conclude that
+The estimate for $ \nontan { ( \nabla w )_{Ar} } $ uses the local estimate for the mixed problem in Lemma \ref{newLocal} to conclude that

-We choose the constant $C$ in the definition of $ \nontan{ (\nabla w )_+} $ large in order that (\ref{near}) holds.
+provided that the constant $A$ in the definition of $ \nontan{ (\nabla w )_+} $ is chosen sufficiently small.
 Recall that $ T(Q)$ was defined at the beginning of the proof of Lemma \ref{Whitney}.
 From the estimates (\ref{far}) and (\ref{near}), we conclude that